Financial Assistance for School Tuition

 - Once you have entered and completed your FAST application, the school’s Business Office can access your application.

-- Early in May, the Financial Aid Committee meets to review all completed applications and results of FAST’s financial aid analysis; it then prioritizes applications and makes decisions based upon the school’s annual Financial Assistance Fund budget.
+- Between June 2 - 5, the Financial Aid Committee will meet to review all completed applications and results of FAST’s financial aid analysis; it will prioritize applications and make decisions based upon the school’s annual Financial Assistance Fund budget.

-- Late May, the Business Office sends a letter confirming the amount of financial aid granted to families, and upon approval, adjusts the annual tuition payable for the school year.
+- By Friday, June 12, the Business Office will notify families and confirm the amount of financial aid granted, and upon approval, adjust the annual tuition payable for the 2020-2021 school year.